namoopsoo/namoopsoo.github.io/content/bragdoc/_index.md

 This project was one of the first major steps in transforming our underwriting ML stack from brittle, tightly coupled code into a modular, testable, and resilient production system.

+## Rebuilt underwriting model with XGBoost + SageMaker after sudden data provider deprecation, ensuring business continuity and demonstrating the value of prior Dockerization and pipeline modularization., (2019)
+When our main data provider abruptly deprecated their products, we had to rebuild our underwriting pipeline on very short notice to avoid losing a core business function.

+I collaborated with a colleague to refresh the model and pipeline.
+My colleague incorporated the new features into our feature store and produced a fresh dataset.
+From there, I took on the feature engineering with the new data.
+Drawing on prior experience with XGBoost, I recognized it as a strong fit compared to our previous logistic regression model, since it handled missing values and scaling gracefully.
+This let me focus on one-hot encoding, binning, and categorical transforms with scikit-learn.
+I iterated quickly on models in SageMaker’s managed environment, validating with KS and logloss metrics, and ran overnight hyperparameter tuning jobs.
+We defined the stopping point by comparing the performance of new candidates directly against the prior production model, making the decision straightforward.

+Because I had Dockerized our modeling pipeline the year prior, deployment was smooth: once we had a good candidate, I only needed to update the Dockerfile and add preprocessing code to a new branch.
+This made the model production-ready without major rework.
+While I briefly traveled abroad, my colleague continued iterating using the setup I had built—trimming non-contributory features and testing new Docker image versions.

+The outcome was a new end-to-end underwriting pipeline and model, delivered under severe time constraints, that kept the business operating without interruption.
+Beyond the immediate win, the work demonstrated the value of earlier investments in containerization and modular pipeline design, which paid off when we needed agility most.

 ## Re-engineered SQL-based logistic regression for returning-customer underwriting, cutting runtime from 6+ hours to <1 hour with batching, normalization, and query optimizations., (2020)
 As our customer base grew, we needed better underwriting models for returning customers.
 Initially, our approach was a slow, SQL-based logistic regression pipeline that took over six hours to run—too long for daily operational use.
 A colleague developed features that showed promise, but integrating them highlighted multiple challenges: inconsistent use of “days past due” calculations, gaps in scoring customers without active leases, and assumptions about live vs. historical data.